Military aircraft arrive at Kentucky Air Guard Base for Thunder Over Louisville air show

 |0

-This work, Military aircraft arrive at Kentucky Air Guard Base for Thunder Over Louisville air show, by TSgt Chloe Ochs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military aircraft arrive at Kentucky Air Guard Base for Thunder Over Louisville air show [Image 2 of 2], by Philip Speck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.